ankilab/AirwaySymptomDetection/README.md

 ## Training deep neural networks

 We provide code to train several deep neural network architectures (`neural_networks`), e.g., ResNet, EfficientNet or RNNs.
 In `analysis`, you find a Jupyter notebook for evaluating the trained models.
+The file `neural_neworks/params.json` offers the possibility to specify various hyperparameters, especially with regard to the preprocessing of the data.

 Aditionally, the repository provides code for training an autoencoder architecture (`neural_networks`) for converting from microphone-acoustic to mechano-acoustic Mel-spectrograms.

 ## Genetic algorithm